rebelsky/sams-assorted-musings-reflections/recycling-2018-04-12.md

 ---

+Postscript: Soon after I posted this musing, a friend indicated that the College was again recycyling everything except glass.
+I'm still waiting for an official notification.

+---

 [1] Okay, it might be a decade.
 My time sense sucks.

 [2] I find it strange to call a community of about 10,000 people a "city".